codelyfe/Stupid-Simple-CMS/README.md

     );
 ```

-### Updating to the newest version of Stupid Simple CMS consists of saving all the .xml files, your username and password array seen in example above, and the blog-posts folder until you upload the new version of Stupid Simple CMS to your website, then replacing the new .xml files with the ones you saved.
+### Updating to the newest version of Stupid Simple CMS consists of saving all the .xml files, your username and password array seen in example above, and the blog-posts folder until you upload the new version of Stupid Simple CMS to your websites file server, then replacing the new .xml files and blog-posts folder with the ones you saved.

 ### Features